 Aid groups said adoptions that were already in progress before the January 12 earthquake should go ahead, as long as the right legal documents are in place and they meet Haitian and international law.

-For those who want to help Haitian children, Whitbread said, they should donate to aid agencies who are working on reuniting those children with their families.
+For those who want to help Haitian children, Whitbread said, they should donate to aid agencies that are working on reuniting children with their families.

 The International Committee of the Red Cross has opened an office at the headquarters of the Haitian Red Cross in Crois de Prez to help people locate their relatives, said Pete Garratt, a disaster response manager at the British Red Cross.

-The ICRC also has set up a Web site to help people searching for relatives, he said.
+The Red Cross also has set up a Web site to help people searching for relatives, he said.